 Things changed when I went back at 16.
 I now had the body of a woman and consequently, I had a whole lot of restrictions put on my everyday moves.
-I couldn’t go to my friends on my own, walk on the streets without male supervision or wear revealing clothes despite the burning heat.
+I couldn’t meet my friends on my own, walk on the streets without male supervision or wear revealing clothes despite the burning heat.
 Abidjan is a lively, intense, multicultural city that barely sleeps.
-I felt like I was missing out by enjoying my time there.
+I felt like I was missing out by not enjoying my time there.

 One day, as we were driving, an aunt asked me to go and buy her a bottle of water in a shop.
 I went to the shop and noticed that the security guard was following me.
 I thought he may think that I was stealing, so I made my way to pay.